 The Japanese garden is the perfect place to get far away from the daily hustle & bustle of Nagpur.
 The garden is an aesthetic beauty one among the hidden gems of Nagpur.

 The garden has grown its roses during a technique native to that of Japan’s gardeners.
 The garden will leave you blissfully mesmerized by its beauty.
-The garden is additionally faraway from the pollution that the town of Nagpur.
-You’ll also gain some insight into the Japanese way of gardening while on a guided tour within the gardens.
+The garden is additionally far away from the pollution that the town of Nagpur.
+You’ll also gain some insight into the Japanese way of gardening while on a guided tour of the gardens.

 Location: Seminary Hills, Nagpur